Step by step checklist:

 Patriot Preview is an online pre-orientation experience.
 This system is tailored to you as a Mason student, and includes a variety of key pieces of information to help you navigate your transition to Mason.
-Participation is open to all new Mason undergraduates, and we ask that you complete the experience prior to attending orientation in-person.
+Participation is open to all new Mason undergraduates, and we ask that you complete the experience prior to attending orientation.

 You can access Patriot Preview at any time online from your computer, tablet, or smart phone.
 You also can complete it in sections or all at once.
 The system will remember where you left off the next time you log in.
 The experience includes videos, text information, and opportunities to learn more about a variety of topics.
 As information is customized to your student profile, including major and special programs, you will need your G number in order to access the system.